2-Hydroxyisobutyric acid

 2-Hydroxyisobutyric acid is the organic compound with the formula (CH3)2C(OH)CO2H.
 A white solid, it is classified as an hydroxycarboxylic acid.
 It has been considered as a naturally occurring precursor to polyesters.
 It is closely related to lactic acid (CH3CH(OH)CO2H).

 Occurrences

 The enzyme 2-hydroxyisobutyryl coenzyme A (CoA) mutase isomerizes 3-hydroxybutyryl coenzyme A into 2-hydroxyisobutyryl coenzyme A. Hydrolysis of the latter gives 2-hydroxyisobutyric acid.

 The amides formed from this carboxylic acid and the ε-amino group of lysine residues are a kind of post translational modification.

-Ethyl methacrylate (an industrially important monomer methacrylic acid) was first obtained by treating the ethyl ester of 2-hydroxyisobutyric acid with phosphorus pentachloride in an apparent dehydration reaction.
+Ethyl methacrylate (an industrially important monomer and ester of methacrylic acid) was first obtained by treating the ethyl ester of 2-hydroxyisobutyric acid with phosphorus pentachloride in an apparent dehydration reaction.